lightningdevkit/lightningdevkit.org/docs/_blog/bitkit-uses-ldk-to-build-the-ultimate-alternative-to-custodial wallets.md

 authors:
   - Matt Carvalho
 tags:
-  - Case Studies
+  - Case-Studies
 ---

 In 2020, the Lightning Network was in its early stages, and most people used custodial wallets.
 We believe this trend towards custodial wallets contradicts the Bitcoin ethos, so we decided to create a self-custodial alternative that offers a great user experience for all, not just technical users.

 [And that's how Bitkit was born.](https://bitkit.to/)